 - "For us, our work is all about building relationships with clients, without all that strategical baloney around it."

 We experienced a similar common sense attitude during our conversation with him.
 Sometimes, Jos simplifies to such an extent that (even we!) felt we were overthinking and over-complicating things.
-After our conversation, we sent him some additional questions that were asked on our Slack community.
+After our conversation, we sent him some additional questions that were asked on our online community.
 We got some beautifully simple and honest answers from him:

 - Q: "How much is technology influencing changes on your practice and on the way the organization generates revenues?"
 Answer: "No idea."